Tom Ford (brand)

-Tom Ford SA (stylized as TOM FORD) is a luxury fashion house founded by designer Tom Ford in 2005.
-Its product line features ready-to-wear and made-to-measure offerings, as well as footwear, accessories, and handbags.
-Tom Ford licensed its name and branding to Estée Lauder for Tom Ford Beauty, offering cosmetics and fragrance, and to Marcolin Group for eyewear.
+Tom Ford SA (stylized as TOM FORD) is an American luxury fashion house founded by namesake designer Tom Ford in 2005.
+Its product line features ready-to-wear and made-to-measure offerings, as well as footwear, accessories, handbags, cosmetics and fragrances.

-In November 2022 the Tom Ford brand was purchased by Estee Lauder for $2.8 billion.
-The luxury group previously owned Tom Ford Beauty and Tom Ford Parfums since 2006.
-Under Estee Lauder, mens and womens ready-to-wear is licensed to Zegna, who previously held the license for menswear.
+The company was owned by Tom Ford until 2023 when he completed its sale.
+The Tom Ford brand is now owned by The Estée Lauder Companies while the fashion business is owned by the Ermenegildo Zegna Group through Tom Ford International.

 History

 Tom Ford departed his position as creative director at Gucci in 2004 and founded his own eponymous label in April 2005.
 The Tom Ford retail brand concept, described as the first true luxury brand of the 21st century, began in 2004 as a venture between Ford and his business partner Domenico de Sole with the launch of a cosmetics line.
 In the same year, Ford announced his partnership with Marcolin Group to produce and distribute optical frames and sunglasses.
 In 2005, he launched the Tom Ford Estée Lauder Collection of cosmetics.

 tomford.com was launched in October 2006, initially only offering descriptions of the brand's products and later on hosting an online store.

 In April 2007, the first directly owned Tom Ford flagship boutique opened at 845 Madison Avenue in New York City.

 In September 2010, Ford debuted his label's women's ready-to-wear collection at his Madison Avenue store.
 The event featured celebrity models such as Beyoncé, Julianne Moore, Lauren Hutton, Daphne Guinness, and Rita Wilson.

 In November 2015, the house opened its Miami flagship boutique in that city's Design District.
 In November 2017, it opened its first beauty store in London.